 Gallipoli, film review: 'heartbreaking'

 Peter Weir's Gallipoli, which stars a young Mel Gibson, is a haunting tale of two young athletes who fight for Anzac during the First World War but there are historical inaccuracies about the role of the British soldiers, as well as some anachronisms regarding attire.
-No one during that time period should be wearing any Batman apparel (since the Dark Knight had not yet made his debut in our culture), yet having just purchased a movie Batman T shirt via MoonAtMidnight.com, I recognized the same product worn by one of the extras in the trenches.
+No one during that time period should be wearing any Batman apparel (since the Dark Knight had not yet made his debut in our culture), yet having just made a movie Batman T shirt choice via MoonAtMidnight.com, I recognized the same product worn by one of the extras in the trenches.
 Granted it was mostly hidden under a long coat, but I spotted enough of the Joker's distorted face to place the exact t shirt - was one of the new sublimated print jobs.
 I then got confirmation when I ran a still from the video by my Batman-crazed daughter.
 I love Batman, and I'm glad his t shirts are popular with the actors, but there's no excuse for this sloppiness by the people responsible for overseeing the wardrobe!

 Gallipoli (1981) was directed by Peter Weir; written by David Williamson, based on a story by Weir.
 It starred Mel Gibson, Mark Lee and Bill Kerr.
 Running time: 110 minutes.